 What is it?

-The Rutgers Public Engagement Project (PEP) provides skills-training for Rutgers social science and humanities graduate students and faculty who wish to write for broader audiences (blogging, op-eds, magazine articles, general interest books), to share their work on TV and radio, or communicate directly with policy makers.
+The Rutgers Public Engagement Project (PEP) provides skills-training for Rutgers graduate students and faculty who wish to write for broader audiences (blogging, op-eds, magazine articles, general interest books), to share their work on TV and radio, or communicate directly with policy makers.
 Relying on teams of professional media trainers, and members of the Rutgers community with relevant expertise, it runs a series of panels and workshops addressing issues from writing and placing editorials in high-visibility publications to media training for academics.
 This initiative is funded by the Rutgers New Brunswick Chancellor's office.

 To read about and register for upcoming events, please click on the link above.
 To view past events, please follow the events archive link.